153957/153957/content/timelapse_guide.md

 set intervals to record changes that take place slowly over time.
 When the frames are shown at normal speed, or in quick succession, the action seems much faster.

-So, what exactly does this mean and how do we achieve this <em>Time-lapse</em>
+So, what exactly does this mean and how do we achieve this *Time-lapse* effect?
-effect?
 You'll need a camera and a subject that changes over time, like a sunset or flowers.
 Then simply need to take photos at a different speed then at which you will play them back.